NicolasLM/sauna/doc/user/cli.rst

       list-active-checks            Display the checks that sauna will run. list-available-checks         Display the available checks.
       list-available-consumers      Display the available consumers.
-      register                      Register a server to OVH Shinken monitoring status                        Show the result of active checks.
+      status                        Show the result of active checks.

 When no command is given, sauna runs in the foreground.
 It executes and sends the checks until